nuagenetworks/nuage-ospdirector/Documentation/20.10/README.rst

 Follow these steps to modify the the Overcloud qcow image (overcloud-full.qcow2):

 ..
-Note:: Please use rhel8 machine for image patching and do not run this on Undercloud Director (https://bugs.launchpad.net/tripleo/+bug/1823226)
+Note:: Please use rhel8 machine for image patching.
+Running image patching on the Undercloud Director might trigger https://bugs.launchpad.net/tripleo/+bug/1823226, interfering with the undercloud containerized ironic conductor

 1. Install the required packages: libguestfs-tools and python-yaml